 This hearty lentil soup includes the fundamentals of any good soup:

-- A mirepoix: tons of soup recipes start with sauteing a blend of onion, carrots, and celery for a reason – it lays the foundation for a flavorful soup.
+• A mirepoix: Tons of soup recipes start with sauteing a blend of yellow onion, carrots, and celery for a reason – it lays the foundation for a flavorful soup.

-- Broth: I opted for good ol’ fashioned vegetable broth, but if you want a richer tasting lentil soup go for vegan “beef” broth.
+• Broth: I opted for good ol’ fashioned vegetable broth and crushed tomatoes for the perfect cozy tomato broth.
+If you want a richer, more savory tasting lentil soup, go for vegan “beef” broth.

-- Lemon juice: any hearty soup needs a splash of acidity to balance the rich and hearty flavors.
+• Lemon juice: Any hearty soup needs a splash of bright acidity to balance the rich and hearty flavors.

-- Protein: this isn’t a crucial ingredient in every soup per se, but it is when you’re looking to serve a bowl of soup as a stand alone main dish.
+• Plant-based protein: This isn’t a crucial ingredient in every soup per se, but it is when you’re looking to serve a bowl of vegan soup as a stand alone main dish.
 I personally love the heartiness of green lentils (sometimes called French lentils), but brown lentils will work in a pinch.

 How to Make Lentil Soup

-- Saute the aromatics in a warm dutch oven or large pot.
-Add the tomato paste and mix until evenly distributed.
+1. Sauté the aromatics in warm olive oil in a dutch oven or large pot.
+Mix in the tomato paste until evenly distributed.

-- Season with garlic, Italian seasoning, paprika, cumin, bay leaves, and black pepper and mix well.
-Saute for 2 minutes to toast the spices.
+2. Season with cloves of garlic, Italian seasoning, paprika, cumin, bay leaves, and black pepper.
+Sauté for 2 minutes to toast the spices.

-- Serve warm with fresh parsley and additional sides as desired.
+5. Serve warm with fresh parsley and additional sides, as desired.

 Caitlin’s Cooking Tips

-- Avoid overcooking your soup.
-For best texture, simmer long enough to make the lentils tender, but still hold their shape.
-If you simmer for too long, the lentils will become overly soft and become more mushy (particularly true with brown lentils).
+• Avoid overcooking your soup.
+For the best texture, simmer your lentil stew long enough to make the green lentils tender, but they should still hold their shape (unlike red lentils).
+If you simmer this lentil soup for too long, the lentils will become overly soft and mushy (particularly true with brown lentils).

-- Don’t skip the saute!
-Sauteeing the aromatics before bringing to a boil is essential to creating depth of flavor and layers of complexity.
-This 10 minutes of prep is short, yet imperative to full bodied flavor.
+• Don’t skip the sauté!
+Sautéing the aromatics before bringing to a boil is essential to creating layers of complexity and depth of flavor.
+This 10 minutes of prep is short, yet imperative to the best flavor.

 Serving Suggestions

-Store leftovers in the refrigerator for up to 5 days, or in the freezer for up to 2 months.
+Store leftovers in an airtight container in the refrigerator for up to 5 days, or in the freezer for up to 2 months.
 Before freezing, allow the soup to cool completely to room temperature.
 If the soup is stored while still warm, condensation will build up inside your container and cause freezer burn.

 Reheat any leftover soup in the microwave or a small saucepan.
 If frozen, allow the lentil soup to thaw for 1-2 days in the fridge, then reheat as usual.